-Listing 8.9: Exemplary code using the functor heatmap with modified parameters
+Listing 8.10: Exemplary code using the functor heatmap with modified parameters

-The exemplary code in listing 8.9 shows how to change the colour set and number of contour lines in the generated images.
-All possible adjustments are listed and used in the example venturi3D (see Section 12.7.5).
+The exemplary code in listing 8.10 shows how to change the colour set and number of contour lines in the generated images.
+All possible adjustments are listed and used in the example venturi3D (see Section 13.9.5).

-8.4 Gnuplot Interface
+8.5 Gnuplot Interface

 Often, for the analysis of simulations a plot of the data is required.
-OpenLB has a interface, which uses Gnuplot to create plots.
-Furthermore, it is possible to see the particular data needed plotting in realtime.
-It is also possible to use comparison data, which are directly used in the plot.
+OpenLB offers an interface which uses Gnuplot to create plots.
+Furthermore, it is possible to see the particular data that was used for the plots in realtime and to use comparison data, which are directly used in the plot.

-An example for the usage is shown below, and can be found in examples/cylinder2d.
+An example for the usage from examples/cylinder2d is shown below.